 Reserve Aid – iava.org/content/reserve-aid – reserveaid.org – 972-383-8080 – Committed to providing financial support to the Families of Reserve Service Members from all services, who have been called to active duty and are experiencing financial difficulty.

 Retired Enlisted Association – The Retired Enlisted Association’s (TREA) National Scholarship program.
 TREA members are proud to be able to offer these scholarships to our Nations's high school students.
 The program is open to any high school student.

 Rosewood Family Scholarship – Applicant must be a direct descendant of Rosewood Families affected by the incidents of January 1924.
-Initial Student Florida Financial Aid Application is required for verification.
+An Initial Student Florida Financial Aid Application is required for verification.
 Applicant must not owe a repayment or be in default under any state or federal grant, loan, or scholarship program unless satisfactory arrangements to repay have been made.
-Tuition and fees up to $4,000.
+Tuition and fees are up to $4,000.

 Scholarship awards are $5,000 to be made co-payable to the scholarship recipient’s institution for payment of tuition, books, and supplies and maybe reapplied for up to four years for a maximum of $20,000.
 The application process is the same for new applicants and renewals.